Pilots Study/Writing Lab

 - Students are expected to spend a minimum of two 50-minute sessions in the study labs per week.

 - Students are responsible for having their PA sign them in and out immediately upon entering or leaving the labs.
-Without a staff signature, you will not receive points toward your grade.

 - Lab sessions must be used to study or complete class assignments.